aws/sagemaker-tensorflow-extensions/README.rst

 Using the PipeModeDataset with the SageMaker Python SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The :code:`sagemaker_tensorflow` module is available for TensorFlow scripts to import when launched on SageMaker via the SageMaker Python SDK.
-If you are using the SageMaker Python SDK :code:`TensorFlow` Estimator to launch TensorFlow training on SageMaker, note that the default channel name is :code:`training` when just a single s3 URI is passed to :code:`fit`.
+If you are using the SageMaker Python SDK :code:`TensorFlow` Estimator to launch TensorFlow training on SageMaker, note that the default channel name is :code:`training` when just a single S3 URI is passed to :code:`fit`.

 Using the PipeModeDataset with SageMaker Augmented Manifest Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 SageMaker Augmented Manifest Files provide a mechanism to associate metdata (such as labels) with binary data (like images) for training.
 An Augmented Manifest File is a single json-lines file, stored as an object in S3.
-During training, SageMaker reads the data from an Augmented Manifest File and passes the data to the running algorithm container, through a SageMaker pipe mode channel.
+During training, SageMaker reads the data from an Augmented Manifest File and passes the data to the running training job, through a SageMaker Pipe Mode channel.

 To learn more about preparing and using an Augmented Manifest File, please consult the SageMaker documentation on Augmented Manifest Files `here`__.